52North/arctic-sea/README.md

 </dependencies>
 ```

-For convenience the [52°North Maven parent][maven-parents] can be used:
+For convenience the [52°North Maven parent](https://github.com/52North/maven-parents) can be used:

 ```xml
 <parent>